-I'm always asked, “Mark, how come banks, escrow, or title companies do not simply do their own signings in-house and save the borrower the $150 signing fee?
+I'm always asked, “Mark, how come banks, escrow officers, or title companies do not simply do their own signings in-house and save the borrower the $150 signing fee?
 Why do notary signing agents even exist?”

-So the natural next question is how come escrow and title offices don't employ their own notary signing agents to save the borrowers a $150 fee?
+So, the natural next question is why don't escrow and title offices employ their own notary signing agents to save the borrowers a $150 fee?
 Or better yet, why wouldn't they hire a $15 an hour in-office notary, charge the borrower the $150 signing fee, and keep the difference as a markup or profit?

 The answer is that they need to keep themselves at arms length from fraudulent activity.